m0d7/squares-api-exercise/README.md

 ### The task
 The Squares UI team is taking care of the front-end side of things, however they need your help for the backend solution.

-Create an API that enables the consumer to find out how many squares can be drawn from a given set of points in a 2D plane.
+Create an API that from a given set of points in a 2D plane - enables the consumer to find out sets of points that make squares and how many squares can be drawn.
 A point is a pair of integer X and Y coordinates.
 A square is a set of 4 points that when connected make up, well, a square.

 ### Example of a list of points that make up a square:
 ```[(-1;1), (1;1), (1;-1), (-1;-1)]```